iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

        1.00   23.00   35.00   38.93   53.00  523.00

-Looking at summary statistics of age minimum age of people in covidbl table is 1,
-* first quartile is 23
-* median age of group is 35
-* average age of people is 38.93
+Gazing upon the tapestry of summary statistics for the age column within the `covidbl` table, a spectrum of insights emerges:

+* The minimum age among the populace stands at a youthful 1, symbolizing the presence of even the tiniest among us.

+* Positioned at the first quartile, the age of 23 unveils a quarter of our populace's journey into adulthood.

+* At the heart of our age distribution lies the median, a stately figure of 35, embodying the balance of ages within our domain.

+* The average age, a symphony of all ages combined, resonates at 38.93, offering a glimpse into the collective experience.

-* third quartile age group is 53
+* Ascending to the third quartile, the age group of 53 showcases the seasoned among us, reflecting a stage of maturity.

-* maximum age group of people in this table is 523.
+* Behold the zenith, the pinnacle of ages within our realm: 523.
+An outlier among us, a testament to outliers' potential influence.

+Through these statistics, we glimpse the diverse tapestry of ages woven into the `covidbl` table.
+Each number, a thread in this data fabric, paints a portrait of our populace's chronological voyage.

 ## Transform cleaned age variable into broad age groups i.e. <15, 15-59, 60+ years, define it as factor variable and get number and percentage of this variable